cchantep/probot-jira/README.md

 - `fixVersionRegex`: Regular expression to capture (with the first group) the milestone from a JIRA fix version.
 - `postMergeStatus`: One or more JIRA status names (as displayed in the JIRA UI), that are expected for an JIRA issue corresponding to a merged pull request.

+This configuration is considered per each base branch.

 ## Build

 ```sh